romene/Naturaily-netlify/_posts/2018-07-27-things-to-know-about-vue-js-in-2018.md

 Vue.js’ popularity is constantly growing and there are no signs of slowing down!
 Recently, in June of 2018, it has reached the highest NPM download since its very launch - around **1.6 million monthly downloads**.
 It received the highest amount of stars on GitHub in 2017 out of all JavaScript projects, even **more than React and Angular**!

 Check out this [Star History](http://www.timqian.com/star-history/){:rel="nofollow"} graph.
-In 2018, the VueJS project has surpassed Facebook's React in tearms of popularity on GitHub.
+In 2018, the VueJS project has surpassed Facebook's React in terms of popularity on GitHub.

 <img src="/assets/images/vue-js-2018-github.png" alt="VueJS in 2018 Github" style="width:100%;height:100%;">